-The organization offers three types of compensated time off: paid time off (PTO), vacation and sick time.
-Part-time staff earn one hour of PTO, which includes their paid sick time, for every forty hours of work.
-Part-time employees are eligible to utilize this time upon being employed for at least 90 days.
-Full-time staff do not earn PTO, but rather earn separate amounts of vacation time and sick time.
-Full-time staff earn vacation time based on individual arrangements and sick time at the rate of one hour for every forty hours worked.
-Full-time staff are eligible to utilize their vacation and sick time upon being employed for at least 90 days.
+Through June 30, 2021, the Organization offered three types of compensated time off: paid time off (PTO), vacation and sick time.
+Part-time staff earned one hour of PTO, which included their paid sick time, for every forty hours of work.
+Part-time employees were eligible to utilize this time upon being employed for at least 90 days.
+Full-time staff did not earn PTO, but rather earned separate amounts of vacation time and sick time.
+Full-time staff earned vacation time based on individual arrangements and sick time at the rate of one hour for every forty hours worked.
+Full-time staff were eligible to utilize their vacation and sick time upon being employed for at least 90 days.